-The GPC and COGPED have recommended that the standard GP specialty registrar working week will be divided into seven clinical sessions, and three educational sessions.
+The GPC and COGPED have recommended that the standard GP specialty registrar working week will be divided into 70% clinical time and 30% educational time.

-In ST3 the educational sessions comprise 2 sessions usually spent at the VTS day release course and 1 session with your trainer.
+In ST3 the educational sessions comprise 2 sessions usually spent at the VTS day release course and 1 session within your practice.

 In ST1/2 the educational sessions are made up of the day release (2 sessions), alternate Tuesday afternoons at the VTS and alternate Wednesday mornings at one of the Surgeries for a joint tutorial with other ST1/2s and F2s in general practice.